 The good news is that the industry can also look to a few recent examples of successful retail growth in Queens, especially in Flushing.
 In that neighborhood, Sky View Parc has combined hundreds of condos with more than 700,000 square feet of retail space, providing the right mix needed to support a vibrant new community.
 Flushing Commons has taken a similarly effective approach by focusing on attracting a wide array of high-profile retail tenants, including Queens’ first Nordstrom Rack and Uniqlo outlets.
 Both developments have found success.

-Applying those lessons to Jamaica and other neighborhoods will be the difference between losing more business to Long Island and building a diverse retail base that serves the needs of a growing borough.
+Applying those lessons to Jamaica and other neighborhoods will be the difference between losing more business to Long Island and building a diverse retail base.

 We hope public and private sector leaders will work together and make greater efforts to provide the borough’s residents and visitors with the retail diversity they demand and deserve.